 The key thing to know is that different types of financial aid will come in at different times throughout the year.

 If part of your financial aid package includes a federal loan, you can expect to get that money about 10 days before your classes start.
-That’s an average, though, and it can vary based on a number of factors.
+That’s an average, though.
+When you actually receive it can vary based on several different factors.

 To get your aid as soon as possible, be sure that you’ve signed your Master Promissory Note (MPN).
 If you haven’t signed your MPN, your federal student loans may get delayed by several weeks.